kamyarscode/GTD/README.md

 # GTD

+A script that can plot terrorism activities around the world on a map.

 A project I embarked on to learn more about Pandas, databases, and manipulation in Python.
 I also wanted to put the regions affected the most by terrorism into perspective.

 I wanted to create a schematic of the entire Earth with appropriate coordinates, but OpenStreetMap's servers could not handle my large